OpenTTD/OpenGFX/docs/README.md

 We cannot support third party download locations and we cannot refund your money if you have paid money for OpenGFX.

-- If you're new to OpenTTD, the easiest way is to use the installer (Windows) or your package manager (Linux) and install OpenTTD and OpenGFX and also OpenSFX.
+- If you're new to OpenTTD, the easiest way is to use the installer (Windows) or your package manager (Linux) and install OpenTTD, OpenGFX and OpenSFX.
 - If you're new to OpenTTD, cannot use an installer and don't have access to the original TTD files, you'll have to follow the manual installation procedure.
 This is really not as difficult as it may sound, so don't worry too much about it.
 - If you already have OpenTTD up and running using the original TTD base graphics, installing OpenGFX using the Online Content Service is the easy way to obtain OpenGFX.

 ## 3.0 Installing